jaisw7/dgfs1D_gpu/README.md

 * **[Jaiswal 2019a]** Jaiswal, Alexeenko, A. A., and Hu, J. (2019) *A discontinuous Galerkin fast spectral method for the full Boltzmann equation with general collision kernels.* Journal of Computational Physics 378: 178-208..
-* **[Jaiswal 2019b]** Jaiswal, Alexeenko, A. A., and Hu, J. (2019) *A discontinuous Galerkin fast spectral method for the multi-species full Boltzmann equation.* preprint: http://goo.gl/Y5hUnz.
+* **[Jaiswal 2019b]** Jaiswal, Alexeenko, A. A., and Hu, J. (2019) *A discontinuous Galerkin fast spectral method for the multi-species full Boltzmann equation.* preprint: https://arxiv.org/abs/1903.03056
+* **[Jaiswal 2019c]** Jaiswal, Hu, J., and Alexeenko, A. A. (2019) *A discontinuous Galerkin fast spectral method for multi-species full Boltzmann equation on streaming multi-processors.* preprint: https://goo.gl/PCr3AG.
+* **[Mieussens 2000]** Mieussens, L. (2000)
+  *Discrete-velocity models and numerical schemes for the Boltzmann-BGK equation in plane and axisymmetric geometries.* Journal of Computational Physics 162.2: 429-466.
+* **[Chigullapalli 2011]** Chigullapalli, S., and Alexeenko, A. A. (2011) *Unsteady 3d rarefied flow solver based on boltzmann-esbgk model kinetic equations.* 41st AIAA Fluid Dynamics Conference and Exhibit.
+2011.

 ### License:
 *dgfs1D_gpu* is released as GNU GPLv2 open-source software.
 The intention is to keep everything transparent, and adopt the practice in early part of research career.

-Portions of the code have been derived from "Nektar++" and "PyFR".
+Portions of the code have been derived from "Polylib" and "PyFR".
 Please see licenses folder for restrictions.